JamesWoolfenden/terraform-aws-cloudtrail/README.md

 ## Introduction

-This module deploys a basic _Cloudtrail_ set-up, with kms key and _S3_ log bucket and sets up a table for Athena with AWS Glue.
+This module deploys a _Cloudtrail_ set-up, with kms key and _S3_ log bucket and sets up a table for Athena with AWS Glue.

 ## Usage